1928 Martin 5-17T Tenor Guitar

 Hard to see, but it has original bar frets in good condition.

-I showed it to renowned luthier Frank Ford at Gryphon Stringed Instruments, who inspected it and recommended to leave it just as is, except he approved of re-stringing it with steel tenor banjo strings.
+I showed it to Frank Ford at Gryphon Stringed Instruments, who inspected it and recommended to leave it just as is, except to re-string it with steel strings (a set for a tenor banjo works perfectly).

-It plays well and easily, and the crack is stable and normally not visible to the player or the audience.
-Tuned in 5ths, the sound is very bright and chimey.
+It plays well and very easily.
+The crack is stable and normally not visible to the player nor to the audience.
+Tuned in 5ths, the sound is wonderful, extremely bright and chimey.

 A perfect "couch guitar".